(Disclosure: Some of the links below may be affiliate links)

 And the finpension Global 40 fund would have returned about 19%!
 Again, finpension 3a would have 45 times more returns during the same period!

-The two funds for my life insurance invest 35% in stocks at most.
+The two funds for my life insurance invest 35% in stocks.
 So, having 0.4% returns yearly during a bull market is a joke!

 We can compare one of the funds from Generali, GENERAL INVEST – Risk Control 5, with some other investment options from February 2015 to September 2022: